What Is Content Strategy? + How to Create Yours

 Discover what goes into a content strategy, why it's important, and how to start building one for your business.

-A content strategy is a roadmap guiding all of your content marketing efforts, from the individual pieces of content you create and publish, to how you design content for different stages of the buyer’s journey.
-Your content strategy can be included in a more comprehensive marketing strategy and should align with your business goals.
+A content strategy is a roadmap guiding all your content marketing efforts, from the individual pieces of content you create and publish to how you design content for different stages of the buyer’s journey.
+Include your content strategy in a more comprehensive marketing strategy, and it should align with your business goals.

-Attract target customers and engage them throughout all stages of the buyer’s journey
+Attract target customers and engage them throughout every stage of the buyer’s journey.

+Read on to create your content strategy and discover courses for improving your content marketing.

-The following instructions offer a step-by-step guide to help you to develop your content strategy.
+The instructions below offer a step-by-step guide to developing your content strategy.

 Generate 50 per cent more qualified leads in 90 days.